MedMind

 A𝒾Sk is a prompt generator for Health Professionals.
 Users select a role—such as Writer, Editor, Question Writer, Mentor/Feedback partner, Brainstorming partner, or Anki Flashcards creator—and the site assembles a tailored prompt that can be copied with one click.
 It also shows brief, role-specific guidance (for example, a quick primer on Anki and common flashcard formats).
 A modal-style info panel adds definitions and helpful external links for additional context.

-A𝒾BG (Free Version)
+A𝒾BG (Trial Version)

-A𝒾BG is a tabbed, clinician-oriented prompt generator for ABG/VBG and acid–base analysis.
-You select unit system (US/SI), choose an interpretation method (physiological, base-excess/Copenhagen, or Stewart), optionally adjust reference ranges, then enter patient demographics/context, vital signs (including NEWS2), and blood-gas/chemistry results.
-The page shows derived metrics (anion gap variants, osmolality gaps, A–a gradient, SID/SIG) and produces a ready-to-copy prompt for an LLM, with save/reset controls and a short “moments in history” timeline.
-An intervention log supports structured documentation of key actions.
+A𝒾BG is a tabbed, clinician-focused prompt generator for ABG/VBG interpretation and acid–base analysis.
+Users choose a unit system(US/SI), select an interpretation framework (physiologic, base-excess/Copenhagen, or Stewart), and—when permitted—tailor reference ranges.
+They then enter patient context/demographics, vital signs (including NEWS2), and blood-gas/chemistry data.
+The interface computes key derived indices (anion gap variants, osmolality gaps, A–a gradient, SID/SIG) and outputs a copy-ready prompt for an LLM, alongside save/reset tools and a brief “moments in history” timeline.
+An intervention log enables structured documentation of major clinical actions.

 A𝒾BD (Free Version)